Xogy/xsound/readme.md

 #Improved audio library for FiveM

-Can work with api interact sound<br>
+Can work with API interact sound<br>
 Just make sure you take all sounds from interact<br>
 sound and move them to xsound/html/sounds